 Apply the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not apply two doses at one time.

 What happens if I overdose?

-An overdose of clobetasol topical is not expected to produce life threatening symptoms.
-Long term use of high doses can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+High doses or long-term use of clobetasol topical can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 What should I avoid while using clobetasol topical?

 Avoid applying this medicine to your face, underarms, or groin area.

 Do not use this medicine to treat any condition that has not been checked by your doctor.

 Avoid using other topical steroid medications on the areas you treat with clobetasol unless your doctor tells you to.

 What other drugs will affect clobetasol topical?